pawelmitrus/azure-databricks/README.md

 <a name="pricing-tiers"></a>
 ### 2.1 Pricing Tiers
+Price of DBU depends on pricing tier of Databricks workspace.
 There are 2 different pricing tiers offered by Azure Databricks:
 * Standard
 * Premium

-The main difference is that with Standard tier you will not get:
+The main difference is that with *Standard* tier you will not get:
 * RBAC for any of the objects (everyone is an admin)
 * Credential Passthrough for clusters is not available (ACLs on ADLS mean nothing)
 * JDBC/ODBC Endpoint Authentication (no authentication to HIVE)